msteveb/tmake/README.md

 	Tcl script to run if the command fails.
 Allows for cleanup, e.g. of temporary files.

--chdir
-	Normally all commands are run from the top level *source* directory.
-	If -chdir is given, commands for this target are run from the local *build* directory (objdir) instead. i.e. for a -chdir rule in directory 'abc', the rule is run from objdir/abc.
-	This is most often used for unit tests or generators which make assumptions about the current directory.
-It should be avoided where possible.

--nocache
-	Do not cache this target.
-Note that the 'Install' command from rulebase.default uses -nocache for performance reasons since install targets are never used as dependencies.

--inputs args
-	List of files/targets which are used by the -do command to create the target.
-	These targets are available to the -do command as $inputs

--depends args
-	List of files/targets upon which this target depends.
-	These targets are available to the -do command as $depends Note that -inputs are automatically added to -depends

 -msg command
 	Tcl script to run when the rule is invoked to build the target.
 	Should be succinct to avoid excess output in the normal case.
 	For example, the default object rule for .c files uses:

 	  -msg {note Cc $target}

--do command
-	Tcl script to run when the target needs to be built.
-	Unless the target is phony, the -do command *must* create the given target(s).
-	The standard variables are set for the rule ($inputs, $target, etc.)
-	See 'Variables available to commands'

 -dyndep command-prefix
 	Tcl command prefix invoked to extract dynamic dependencies from each of the dependencies.